 Half-fill a large frying pan with freshly boiled water from the kettle, add in a small drop of cider vinegar and heat over a medium flame.
 Watch for small bubbles to appear round the edge.
 Don’t boil the water.

-After the 1 min, carefully take the egg out of the frying pan with a slotted spoon and put it on some kitchen paper to drain and it’s ready to eat!
+After the 3-5 mins, carefully take the egg out of the frying pan with a slotted spoon and put it on some kitchen paper to drain and it’s ready to eat!
 Serve on top of a hot, buttered crumpet or toast.
+The amount of time it takes to cook depends on how firm you want your yolk – 3 mins should be enough for a runny yolk.

 'The eggs need to be as fresh as possible, otherwise the egg whites tend to spread on contact with the water.
 If you don't think your eggs are really fresh, add a drop of vinegar to the water to help set the whites.'